crick-pipelines-stp/hts_neutralisation_launcher/README.md

 ## To re-analyse previously run jobs:
-Analysis jobs are stored in a local sqlite database to stop duplicate entries into the LIMS.
-To re-analyse anything (in case of an error before LIMS upload) you have to delete that entry from `processed_experiments.sqlite`
+A record of analyses and image stitching are stored in the serology LIMS database in the `NE_task_tracking_analysis` and `NE_task_tracking_stitching` tables respectively.
+If an entry here matches the workflow_id and variant then that plate will not be re-analysed.
+Therefore to re-launch an analysis then those entries will have to be removed from the tables.

+N.B: there is also a check before uploading to the LIMS database that there is not already an entry for a given workflow and variant.
+This will require removing raw data from the database.